Music Licensing, Inc. (OTC: SONG) To Provide Shareholder Update And Financial Statements For Year-End 2023

-(MENAFN- GlobeNewsWire - Nasdaq) Naples, FL, Feb.
-06, 2024 (GLOBE NEWSWIRE) -- Music Licensing, Inc. (OTC: SONG), a diversified holding company operating in the Music industry & Financial Sector, is pleased to announce forthcoming updates and key developments for its shareholders.
+, Feb.
+6, 2024 /PRNewswire/ -- Music Licensing, Inc. (OTC: SONG), a diversified holding company operating in the Music industry & Financial Sector, is pleased to announce forthcoming updates and key developments for its shareholders.

 In the coming days, Music Licensing, Inc. will release its audited financial statements for the year ending 2023, offering transparent insight into the company's financial performance and strategic direction.